-Of course, the amazing services you provide your guests will be a major revenue stream for your salon, but have you given specific thought to your retail operations?
-As we’ll discuss, a great salon retail strategy can help you meet your revenue goals, develop more points of contact with your guests, and more.
-This is how to get started.
+Although the amazing services you provide your guests will be a major revenue stream for your salon, you can’t afford to forget about retail sales.
+A great salon retail strategy can help you meet your revenue goals, develop more points of contact with your guests, and take your beauty business to the next level.

 Calculating Your Optimal Salon Retail Revenue

 Heath Smith, co-owner of Ruiz Salons in Austin, Texas knows a thing or two about maximizing a salon’s productivity for every square foot.
 A large part of that equation is leveraging your salon retail approach at every step of your guest’s journey.

 Smith explains, “We have two revenue streams that are equally important—service and retail.
 When we look at revenue per square foot and efficiency, consider them both.
 Every part of your space should be producing income—including retail.”

 The formula to determine the percentage of revenue that retail should be bringing into your business will look like:

 Total Retail Sales ÷ Total Revenue (Service and Retail Sales) = Percent of Revenue